rocketship88/typed-json-tcl/README.md

 - **`insertJsonIntoArrayAtPath`** - Insert JSON text into arrays

 ### Path Delimiter Configuration
 The default path delimiter is `"."`.
-To change it to a single character:
+To change it to a different single character (single only - uses split to parse):
 ```tcl
 namespace eval typed_json {set delimiter "/"}
 # Now use paths like "server/host/primary"